KaynNguyen101205/CI-CD-on-AWS/README.md

 # Personal Project Infrastructure Bootstrap

-This repository now includes the Terraform scaffolding to get the Jenkins lab ready and to automate the SSH keypair requested in tasks T0-01 and T0-02.
+This repository now includes the Terraform scaffolding to get the Jenkins lab ready and to automate the SSH keypair requested in tasks T0-01 through TF-02.

 ## Terraform backend (T0-01)